Buriticá

 Buriticá is a town and municipality in Antioquia Department, Colombia.

 Demography

-An 1852 watercolor by Henry Price depicts an Indian man and woman from Buriticá wearing blue and white clothing bears the notation, "Colonel Codazzi believes that this (pure) ethnic group is almost extinct."
+An 1852 watercolor by Henry Price depicts an Indian man and woman from Buriticá wearing blue and white clothing.
+It bears the notation, "Colonel Codazzi believes that this (pure) ethnic group is almost extinct."

 According to the 2005 census data from the National Administrative Department of Statistics, the town's ethnic composition is: